The Covid & Flu Vaccine Study

 +

 The purpose of this study is to investigate if a new combination vaccine is safe and effective at producing antibodies to protect adults aged 65 years and over against COVID-19 and flu viruses, and/or prevent serious illness if infection does occur.
-It will also compare the new vaccine's performance to another vaccine to ensure it provides improved protection.
+It will also compare the new vaccine's performance to another authorised or licensed vaccine to ensure it provides improved protection.

 05